 - Oops!Something went wrong.Please try again later.

-Major League Baseball announced Friday it is relocating the 2021 All-Star Game and Draft from Atlanta in response to a new restrictive voting law in Georgia.
+Major League Baseball is changing the location of the 2021 MLB All-Star Game from Atlanta in response to Georgia's new restrictive voting laws, the league announced on Friday.

 "Major League Baseball fundamentally supports voting rights for all Americans and opposes restrictions to the ballot box," MLB Commissioner Rob Manfred announced in a statement released by the league.
 "In 2020, MLB became the first professional sports league to join the non-partisan Civic Alliance to help build a future in which everyone participates in shaping the United States.
 We proudly used our platform to encourage baseball fans and communities throughout our country to perform their civic duty and actively participate in the voting process.
 Fair access to voting continues to have our game’s unwavering support."

 The state of Georgia recently passed a number of new laws which critics say make it more difficult for potential voters to cast their ballots.
 The Braves released a statement shortly after MLB's, announcing their disappointment with the decision.